rohangore1999/RasaNlu-Facebook_Messenger/rasa_core/Readme.md

-# Process and command for running our chatbot on Facebook Messenger
+# Process and command for running our chatbot on Facebook Messenger using Script Run
 * From Rasa quickstart https://rasa.com/docs/core/quickstart/.
     1. Training our model(i.e it will create model folder in your directory)
        - python -m rasa_core.train -d domain.yml -s stories.md -o models/dialogue